opoussa/opoussa/README.md

 ### [Happy Pour 🍺](https://github.com/a-pak/happy-pour)
-An app that helps you the cheapest drinks in your immediate vicinity.<br>
+An app that helps you find the cheapest drinks in your immediate vicinity.<br>

 An alpha version is now live [here!](https://happypour.duckdns.org)<br>